 Stop managing meetings.
 Start designing them.

-We’ve all been in meetings where the conversation feels stilted, unproductive, or plain unnecessary.
-Sometimes it’s because there’s too much control.
+We’ve all been in meetings that feel stilted, unproductive, or plain unnecessary.
+Sometimes, the issue is too much control.
 For example:

-The session aims for a specific outcome, but the timeline is too tight or the right voices aren’t in the room.
+The session has a goal in mind, but the timeline is too tight or the right voices aren’t in the room.

-The facilitator sticks to a rigid agenda, even as the group’s energy points elsewhere.
+The facilitator rigidly sticks to the agenda, even as the group’s energy and insight moves elsewhere.

-Other times, it’s a lack of cohesion that leaves the group adrift, unsure of its purpose or direction.
+Other times, a lack of cohesion leaves the group adrift, unsure of the meeting’s purpose or direction.
 For example:

-The conversation jumps between topics without a throughline, making it hard to know what matters or how decisions will be made.
+The conversation jumps between topics and it’s hard to know what matters or how decisions will be made.

-Big ideas emerge, but there’s no clear path to turn them into action.
+Big ideas surface, but there’s no pathway to turn them into action.

-In either case, the outcome is rarely the insight, collaboration, or innovation we hoped for.
+In both cases, the result is rarely the insight, collaboration, or innovation we hoped for.

 From Control & Confusion to Cohesion